JarrodCColburn/tuscaloosa/README.md

 # Integrate Tuscaloosa Trolley with Google and Apple Maps

 ### Opportunity
-Exposing the Tuscaloosa Trolley information to Google and Apple maps, using available technology Transloc Architect.
+Expose the Tuscaloosa Trolley information to Google and Apple maps to increase ridership and ease of use.
-*  for directions in Tuscaloosa, the Trolley rides will be displayed along side driving, walking, and carpooling services (Uber and Lyft).
-* The
-* Tuscaloosa Trolley will be competitive with other
+Tuscaloosa already uses Transloc services, goals can be accomplished by utilizing the free Transloc Architect.

 # Tuscaloosa